Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

-to acquire a true client experience.
-Here, we will compare Betterment vs Wealthfront to see which robo-advisor is best.
+, we know our robos inside and out.
+For this review, we will compare Betterment vs Wealthfront to see which robo-advisor is better.

 Overall, Betterment comes out on top with 4.50 stars over Wealthfront's 4.00 stars.
-And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost in 2017, while Betterment found itself with Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, while Betterment found itself with Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.